LA Psych Band Celebrates New Album At The Independent

 2017 saw the release of Wand’s fourth album Plum.
 The accomplished tunes further distanced the group from its raw, garage-psych beginnings as they embraced an expansive chamber pop approach with more intricate vocal harmonies.
 During an exhaustive live schedule of shows to promote the album, the band proved it could still deliver the more sophisticated material (and older gems) without skimping on the ferocity that had marked their performances in the early days.
 A follow-up EP Perfume last year also showcased the broader sonic palette.

-Building on that continued refinement, Wand recently delivered what may be its sparest and most experimental collection of songs to date.
-The sprawling double LP Laughing Matter finds echoes of Radiohead and krautrock pioneers Can mixing with Hanson’s infectious vocal melodies and the band’s kinetic, propulsive energy.
+Building on that continued refinement, Wand recently delivered what may be its most spare and experimental collection of songs to date.
+The sprawling double LP Laughing Matter finds echoes of Radiohead, ’90s avant-pop synth group Stereolab and krautrock pioneers Can mixing with Hanson’s infectious vocal melodies and the band’s kinetic, propulsive energy.
 Wand returns to San Francisco on Thursday, headlining the Independent with support from local acts Palm Tree and Preening.

 Thursday, May 2, 8 p.m. $25